-Classification Name Main activities Director Koji Yanagisawa Attended 12 of the 17 meetings of the Board of Directors held in the current fiscal year.
+Classification Name Main activities Director Koji Yanagisawa Attended 17 of the 18 meetings of the Board of Directors held in the current fiscal year.
 Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise as a corporate manager.
-The number of meetings of the Board of Directors held after assumption of this position as Director is 13.
-Director Dai Tamesue Attended 12 of the 17 meetings of the Board of Directors held in the current fiscal year.
+Director Dai Tamesue Attended 17 of the 18 meetings of the Board of Directors held in the current fiscal year.
 Provided advice and recommendations from an independent and objective standpoint to ensure the adequacy and appropriateness of decision-making by the management, based on his considerable experience and broad expertise gained through social and educational activities, especially his activities as an athlete.
-The number of meetings of the Board of Directors held after assumption of this position as Director is 13.
-Director (Audit and Supervisory Committee member) Tetsuzo Hasegawa Attended all 17 meetings of the Board of Directors held in the current fiscal year.
-In addition, attended all four meetings of the Board of Statutory Auditors held before a transition by the Company to a company with an audit and supervisory committee and all 11 meetings of the Audit and Supervisory Committee held after the transition.
+Director (Audit and Supervisory Committee member) Tetsuzo Hasegawa Attended all 18 meetings of the Board of Directors held in the current fiscal year.
+In addition, attended all 13 meetings of the Audit and Supervisory Committee.
 Also attended major internal meetings as a full-time Audit and Supervisory Committee member.
 Made remarks concerning corporate governance and compliance from his experience as an officer at listed companies.
-Director (Audit and Supervisory Committee member) Ryogo Tsukioka Attended all 17 meetings of the Board of Directors held in the current fiscal year.
-In addition, attended all four meetings of the Board of Statutory Auditors held before a transition by the Company to a company with an audit and supervisory committee and all 11 meetings of the Audit and Supervisory Committee held after the transition.
+Director (Audit and Supervisory Committee member) Ryogo Tsukioka Attended all 18 meetings of the Board of Directors held in the current fiscal year.
+In addition, attended all 13 meetings of the Audit and Supervisory Committee.
 Made remarks concerning accounting, finance, and taxes pertaining to the Company from an expert perspective primarily as a certified public accountant and tax accountant.
-Director (Audit and Supervisory Committee member) Koichiro Iida Attended 14 of the 17 meetings of the Board of Directors held in the current fiscal year.
-In addition, attended all four meetings of the Board of Statutory Auditors held before a transition by the Company to a company with an audit and supervisory committee and eight of the 11 meetings of the Audit and Supervisory Committee held after the transition.
+Director (Audit and Supervisory Committee member) Koichiro Iida Attended 17 of the 18 meetings of the Board of Directors held in the current fiscal year.
+In addition, attended 12 of the 13 meetings of the Audit and Supervisory Committee.
 Made remarks concerning legal matters pertaining to the Company, corporate governance, and compliance from an expert perspective primarily as an attorney.